KunTjz/stcache/README.md

 # stcache
-A sample cache server showing how to use hashicorp/raft
+A simple cache server showing how to use hashicorp/raft